wso2-extensions/esb-connector-salesforcebulk/docs/config.md

 ```
 **Properties**
 * apiVersion:  The version of the Salesforce API.
-* accessToken:  Access token of the organizational account.
+* accessToken:  The access token to authenticate your API calls.
 * apiUrl:  The API URL to access the endpoint.
-* refreshToken:  The refresh token to refresh the API access token.
+* refreshToken:  The refresh token that you received to refresh the API access token.
-* clientId:  The value of the Consumer Key of your application.
+* clientId:  The consumer key of the connected application that you created.
-* clientSecret:  The value of the Consumer Secret of your application.
+* clientSecret:  The consumer secret of the connected application that you created.
-* intervalTime:  The interval time to check the validity of the access token.
+* intervalTime:  The time interval in milliseconds, after which you need to check the validity of the access token.
-* registryPath:  Registry path of the connector where the values are stored.
-You must give the value as : connectors/<value>
+* registryPath:  The registry path of the connector.
+You must specify the registry path as follows: registryPath = “connectors/salesforcebulk”.

-  For example: registryPath = "connectors/salesforcebulk".
+## Additional information

-Please ensure that the following Axis2 configurations are added and enabled in the <EI_HOME>\conf\axis2\axis2.xml file.
+Be sure to add and enable the following Axis2 configurations in the <EI_HOME>/conf/axis2/axis2.xml file.

 Required message formatters